 Regaining our local focus

 Media companies do not tend to talk about each very much, just like McDonald's does not discuss the merits of Wendy’s hamburgers.
 They are competitors so the least said about the other guy the better.
-Regardless, the introduction of the OCANetwork, also known as Five Points Media has attracted considerable interest from media both in Barrie and beyond.
+Regardless, the introduction of the OCANetwork, also known as Five Points Media, has attracted considerable interest from media both in Barrie and beyond.
 The main reason is that we are Canada’s only known privately owned community-oriented media service that is focused on our community and charities.
 So, we are different than most mainstream media.
 We also want to report on local events and focus on our community at a time when the big mainstream media companies are negotiating with the CRTC to do less local reporting.

 Community access by cable companies used to be required, but now it is being whittled down yearly.